 First and foremost, there are some general guidelines for feeding any snacks to your cat that you must always keep in mind:

 - Consult your vet.
-Any time you make a change in your cat’s diet, it is important to ask your veterinarian.
+Any time you make a change in your cat’s diet, it is a good idea to ask your veterinarian.

 - Consult your cat.
 Change is almost never easy for cats as it oftentimes leads to anxiety and other mental health-related problems.
 They value their routine and adhere by it.
 For this reason, they might not show interest in trying out a new snack.
 If they are not curious to try the strawberry you offer them, do not force them to eat it.